12 Best Things to Do in Punta Gorda, Belize

 The Toledo district in Southern Belize is often overlooked by tourists, and they’re missing on a lot of great things.
-Punta Gorda, the main city, is a quiet fishermen village with not much to do there, it’s what’s around it that’s interesting.
+Punta Gorda, the main city, is a quiet fishermen’s village with not much to do there, it’s what’s around it that’s interesting.

-Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.
+Disclaimer: This post contains affiliate links, which means that if you click on any links and make a purchase, we’ll get a small commission, at no cost to you.

-Punta Gorda, Belize: Best things to do in the Toledo district:
+Best things to do in Punta Gorda

-Punta Gorda is a good base-camp to explore Southern Belize and the Toledo district.
-It also an opportunity to discover the Garifuna culture and to take a drumming class.
-Garifunas are from African descents and migrated from the Caribbean Islands to settle in Belize, Guatemala, and Honduras.
+Staying there is a great opportunity to discover the Garifuna culture and take a drumming class.
+Garifunas are of African descent and migrated from the Caribbean Islands to settle in Belize, Guatemala, and Honduras.
 They are known for their cuisine, music, and dancing.

-There’s no beach in Punta Gorda, but you can enjoy the seafront in one of the many bars and restaurant facing the sea.
+There’s no beach in Punta Gorda, but you can enjoy the seafront in one of the many bars and restaurants facing the sea.
 I recommend trying Asha’s Culture Kitchen.
 The food is delicious, and they often have themed nights.

 For great cocktails and a nice local ambiance, check out the Rainforest Reggae Bar on Front Street.

 The Toledo Ecotourism Association (TEA) is a community-run program aiming at sharing the traditional Maya culture and developing tourism in the Toledo district while fighting poverty.
 They offer different types of activities such as farm and village visits, cacao grinding classes, craft classes, and such.

 There are two Maya sites easily accessible in the Toledo district: Nim Li Punit and Lubaantun.
 While they are smaller than other more popular Mayan ruins in Belize, both are worth checking out as they have been mostly left untouched and see few tourists.

 Nim Li Punit dates back to the Classic period, around the 5th century.
 The city used to be an important religious and political center.
 Its name means “Big Hat”, after one of the stelae depicting a man wearing a huge hat.